blueboy4g/RS_Trainer/README.md

 [![FAQ VIDEO](http://img.youtube.com/vi/AmuDzXJdMcA/0.jpg)](https://youtu.be/AmuDzXJdMcA)

+### The Azulyn overlay won't stay ontop my screen, it keeps going behind stuff!
+This happens when you click quickly after starting the app into RuneScape or another window.
+To fix close the overlay and whatever window is going on top likely RuneScape and relaunch both.
+After launching the overlay don't immediately click into the game, wait until the overlay starts before clicking into the game.

+### Why does windows Defender say this could be a virus?
+Windows says that about every program that doesn't have a verified certificate.
+It's to be expected from indie projects if you want more security info watch the QA video or ask on discord.

+### Want to uninstall?
+Go to C:\Program Files\RS Trainer and run the unins000.exe file, or go to Control Panel\Programs\Programs and Features and uninstall it from there.
+After that go to C:\Users\<Your username>\AppData\Roaming\Azulyn and delete the Azulyn folder to remove all settings and data - Note: this will delete your key binds, and you will have to re-enter them later if you reinstall!

 ## Donate
 Support would be very much appreciated!
 It would help my wife understand I'm not wasting all my time...